machdyne/kaugummi/README.md

 ## Programming Kaugummi

-Kaugummi has a JTAG interface and ships with a [DFU bootloader](https://github.com/machdyne/tinydfu-bootloader) that allows the included flash [MMOD](https://machdyne.com/product/mmod) to be programmed over the USB-C port.
+Kaugummi has a JTAG interface and ships with a [DFU bootloader](https://github.com/machdyne/tinydfu-bootloader) that allows the flash memory to be programmed over the USB-C port.

 ### DFU